tnvcasey/greek-mythology-app/README.md

 1. Name
 2. Roman Name
 3. Power
-4. An Image of them
+4. An Image of them (each of these images was found on Google.)

 The app uses a "GET" through the url `http://localhost:3004/gods` The app also uses a "DELETE through the url `http://localhost:3004/gods/${god.id}`.